The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Massachusetts, US

 Offers Telehealth

 Jordan Paulson MD, is an Associate Neurologist at Brigham and Women’s Hospital.
 He has expertise in the diagnosis and treatment of Parkinson’s disease, Essential tremor and other Hyperkinetic movement disorders.
 He is involved in the deep brain stimulation program, evaluating and programming patients, and also performs Botox injections for Cervical and Facial Dystonias.
 Dr. Paulson completed his Medical School and Neurology Residency training at Georgetown University school of Medicine and Hospital.
 He has also completed Movement Disorders fellowships at UMASS Medical Center and The Lahey Clinic.
 Dr. Paulson is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, and Drug Induced Dyskinesia.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, and Drug Induced Dyskinesia.
+Dr. Paulson is board certified in Neurology.

 Experienced in Opsoclonus-Myoclonus Syndrome